Alfie Boe

-Background
+Early life

 Boe, the youngest in a family of nine children, was born in Blackpool, Lancashire, and brought up in nearby Fleetwood.
 He is of Irish and Norwegian descent.
 His mother and father named him after the Italian name of Pope John XXIII.
 He attended St Wulstan's and St Edmund's School and Cardinal Allen Catholic High School in Fleetwood.
 His earliest musical memories were of listening to his father's Richard Tauber records and he discovered Puccini's La bohème for the first time.

 Boe performed in public for the first time at the age of 14 at Fleetwood's Marine Hall in a "Songs from the Shows" presentation organised by a local singing teacher Lottie Dawson.

 Aged 17, Boe became an apprentice mechanic at the TVR factory in Bispham, Blackpool.
 He enjoyed entertaining his colleagues by singing opera arias while he polished the cars, and one day was overheard by a client with connections in the music industry who was so impressed that he suggested Boe should go to London and audition for the D'Oyly Carte Opera Company.
 His audition was successful and he gave up polishing cars to embark on a singing career.
 Boe has not been able to trace the customer who suggested he go for the audition, having lost the man's business card.